smartcar/android-sdk/README.md

 `state` (optional)

-An opaque value used to mainain state between the request and callback.
-The authorization server includes this value when redirecting to the client.
+An opaque value used to maintain state between the request and callback.
+Connect returns this value when redirecting to the client.
 It can be retrieved from the `SmartcarResponse.getState()` method.

 `forcePrompt` (optional)

 Defaults to `false`.
-The `false` option will skip the approval prompt for usres who have already accepted the requested permissions for your application inthe past.
+The `false` option will skip the approval prompt for users who have already accepted the requested permissions for your application in the past.
 Set it to `true` to force a user to see the approval prompt even if they have already accepted the permissions in the past.

 `authVehicleInfo` (optional)